jerryshao/streaming-demo/README.md

 3. `items` is the schema of input message, in case input message has several items, this is the name of each item.
 4. `properties` is the one you want to operate, you could specify several kinds of operators with some properties

-Currenty framework supprts 3 operators for user:
+Currently framework supports 3 operators for user:

 * `CountOperator`: `CountOperator` will count the occurrence of specific `key`, like PV (page views), here are several parameters related to `CountOperator`,
     * `window`: specify the timing window for Spark Streaming to collect data and calculate